developer-onizuka/O365Access_GraphAPI/README.md

 (10) Select "API permissions" in the registered App's Blade <br>
 (11) Select "Add a permission" in API permissions's tab <br>
 (12) Select "Microsoft Graph" in a poped-up window <br>
+(13) Select "Application permissions" for Client Credentials Flow or "Delegated permissions" for Implicit Credentials Flow.
 (13) Select the permission to let grant
 ```
      ex: Mail.Read